D.C. Justice Programs Logistics & Details

 We also know many of us come in with various experiences of the past years, whether having experienced sickness ourselves, having lost loved ones to COVID, or having heightened anxiety because of the virus.
 We anticipate being sensitive to these feelings and experiences during the plunge.

 Our mask policy will follow the mask policy of our church host St Teresa of Avila church.
-As of fall 2023, the church has a mandatory indoor masking policy for church services (that may change).
+As of fall 2024, the church has an optional indoor masking policy for church services.
 We encourage participants to bring a few masks of their own, to wear when appropriate.
 We know there may be a variety of feelings about masking or distancing and will see to foster an environment of respect.

 During the plunge, we will ask you to self-monitor for symptoms.
 If someone develops symptoms we will provide a space for quarantine until you are able to arrange transportation home.